 As its name implies, real-time feedback (or RTF) is effective because it takes place on an ongoing basis, as things happen.
 Any parent or pet owner will understand this one – it’s better to reward or correct behavior as soon as possible.
 Delayed responses are much less effective and can leave the recipient feeling lost, confused, and resentful.

-By instilling a system where workers can request specific guidance from their supervisor at any time, employers can ensure that they are capturing the subtleties of their organization’s work throughout the year and taking every available opportunity to improve it.
+By instilling a real-time feedback system where workers can request specific guidance from their supervisor at any time, employers can ensure that they are capturing the subtleties of their organization’s work throughout the year and taking every available opportunity to improve it.
 If their system includes recurring RTF triggers, they can make sure everyone in their organization is receiving it regularly or at set checkpoints.

 It may seem like a big commitment to scale across your organization, but we’ll explore how to make it easy for you and your people to adopt.
 First, let’s break down some of the biggest benefits of a real-time feedback system.